alqsdeuss/tiktokcoins/README.md

+# Fake Send Coins Page for TikTok Live Donors

-this is a fake send coins page for donors on your tiktok live, below you will have 2 codes, one will be in Romanian and the second in English
+This repository contains a sample "Send Coins" page designed for use on your TikTok live streams.
+Below, you'll find two HTML files, one in Romanian and the other in English.
+Feel free to customize the text to fit your needs.

-# indexro.html
-# indexen.html
+## Files

+- **`indexro.html`**: The Romanian version of the page.
+- **`indexen.html`**: The English version of the page.

-> You can edit the texts easily
+> **Note:** You can easily edit the texts in these files to tailor them to your preferences.